 B.Sc./M.Sc.
-Theses and Research Projects:
+Theses and Research Projects (Uni Stuttgart students only):

 During a thesis or research project, you will carry out physical measurements using a variety of spectroscopic, magnetometric or transport methods mostly on paramagnetic systems.
 You will then evaluate and analyze the obtained data.
 Additionally your project may contain elements of synthesis and characterization, as well as of theory and modelling, depending on your preferences.